Podorythmie

-Podorythmie is a traditional French Canadian method of tapping one's feet during musical performances, which is a common practice in Québécois and Acadian music.
+Podorythmie is a traditional French Canadian method of tapping one's feet during musical performances, which is a common practice in Québécois and Acadian music, and to a lesser extent, Canadian folk music as a whole.
 It is a percussion technique that uses the feet as a musical instrument to produce sound by hitting the feet on the floor.
 This technique is especially common during fiddle performances.

 Shoes and equipment

-In order to produce a sound that is loud enough to be heard over the music, special boards and shoes are employed by the performer.
+In order to produce a sound that is loud enough to be heard over the music, special boards and shoes are often employed by the performer.
 Shoes with wooden heels or leather soles generally have a desirable sound.
 Sometimes, the artist will use taps or fibreglass added to the toes and heels to create a louder sound.
-Contact microphones or specially crafted amplified boards are used in professional stage productions to augment the volume of the foot percussion.
+Contact microphones or specially crafted amplified boards (such as stomp boxes) are used in professional stage productions to augment the volume of the foot percussion.